 4 Digital Health App Trends to Consider for 2018

-As the world gradually becomes digitised, the digital health trends reveal that more and more patients are turning to their smartphones for health advice, or to track and manage their health.
-The innovation of the digital health app is accelerating fast and with the adoption of mobile in the healthcare industry growing, the opportunity for health apps is immense.
+As the world gradually becomes digitised, digital health trends reveal that more and more patients are turning to their smartphones for health advice, or to track and manage their health.
+The innovation of the digital health app is accelerating fast and with the adoption of mobile in the healthcare industry growing, the opportunity for apps is immense.

 #1 Mobile = Healthcare